The Damned and Dirty band photo

 Revelation

-The EP kicks off with the driving “High and Fine,” moves through swaggering “Ain’t That Something” and the brooding “Head Down in the Darkness,” then lands on the cathartic closer “I Know It’s Right.”
-As Blues Magazine put it, “a hard punch to the gut” — praising its raw, unrelenting intensity.
+Opens with the driving "High and Fine," moves through "Ain't That Something" and the darker "Head Down in the Darkness," then closes with "I Know It's Right."
+Blues Magazine called it "a hard punch to the gut" — can't argue with that.

 Hoodoo Down (2015)